Yvand/azd-functions-spfx-custom-api/azure-function-app/README.md

 ### Entra ID authentication not enabled

-The Entra ID authentication appears enabled, although it is not.
-To actually enable it, go to function app > Authentication > Edit the Identity provider > Select `Allow requests from any application (Not recommended)` and Save
+After the provisioning completed, the Entra ID authentication appears to be enabled, although it is not.
+To actually enable it, go to function app > Authentication > Edit the Identity provider > Select `Allow requests from any application (Not recommended)` and Save.

 ### Some resources are in preview